• Skip to primary navigation

 Is this sauce paleo?

-How to make gluten-free teriyaki sauce from scratch?
+How to make gluten-free teriyaki sauce?

 Ingredients:

 Water:- Water helps to moderate the salt content of soy/ tamari.
-To make the sauce less salty increase the water proportion.
+To make the sauce less salty, increase the water proportion.

 Sesame Oil:- Sesame oil adds an intense flavor to the sauce.